thoughtram/blog/_posts/2016-07-27-custom-form-controls-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-If this code doesn't make any sense to you, you should definitely check out our article on [multi-providers in Angular 2](/angular2/2015/11/23/multi-providers-in-angular-2.html), but the bottom line is, that we're adding our custom value accessor to the DI system so Angular can get an instance of it.
+If this code doesn't make any sense to you, you should definitely check out our article on [multi-providers in Angular](/angular2/2015/11/23/multi-providers-in-angular-2.html), but the bottom line is, that we're adding our custom value accessor to the DI system so Angular can get an instance of it.
 We also have to use `useExisting` because `CounterInputComponent` will be already created as a directive dependency in the component that uses it.
 If we don't do that, we get a new instance as this is how DI in Angular works.
 The `forwardRef()` call is explained in [this article](/angular/2015/09/03/forward-references-in-angular-2.html).

 Awesome, our custom form control is now ready to be used!